davidknight00/stockInfinity/README.md

 # StockInfinity

 This is an app that will display stocks to users.
-Users can favorite stocks they want to track and recieve real time notifications about price changes.
+Users can favorite stocks they want to track and receive real time notifications about price changes.

 ## Getting Started